 You probably shouldn’t lend or give them money.
 Certainly not at the beginning until it is clear what they need to do.
-If they are totally desperate, turn up with food and nappies.
+If they are desperate, turn up with some bags of food and nappies.

 The most important thing is for them to get a good picture of their current situation, so they can look at their realistic options.
 You can help with this:

-- helping them to sort out their paperwork, which is probably in a mess;
+- helping them to sort out the letters and bills they have, which is probably in a mess;

 - making a list of their debts; and